nmpowell/carbon-intensity-forecast-tracking/README.md

 - [ ] split summaries into smaller files, or only generate for a small date range.
 - [ ] fix:
 ```
-/Users/nick.powell/.virtualenvs/carbon-intensity-forecast-tracking/lib/python3.10/site-packages/numpy/core/_methods.py:269: RuntimeWarning: Degrees of freedom <= 0 for slice
+numpy/core/_methods.py:269: RuntimeWarning: Degrees of freedom <= 0 for slice
   ret = _var(a, axis=axis, dtype=dtype, out=out, ddof=ddof,
-/Users/nick.powell/.virtualenvs/carbon-intensity-forecast-tracking/lib/python3.10/site-packages/numpy/core/_methods.py:261: RuntimeWarning: invalid value encountered in scalar divide
+numpy/core/_methods.py:261: RuntimeWarning: invalid value encountered in scalar divide
 ```
   ret = ret.dtype.type(ret / rcount)
 - Summaries and plots for each region and DNO region
 - track regions' performance i.e. lower CI
 - investigate BMRS data: actual? total? https://www.bmreports.com/bmrs/?q=help/about-us
+- make Github actions more efficient by reusing some steps
+- Could overwrite a single file per endpoint, and use a tool like [git-history](https://simonwillison.net/2021/Dec/7/git-history/) to retrieve past data.
+Keeping the files separate is a little more transparent, though, and a bit easier for now.

 - Tests
     - saving valid json and csv
     - summary generation is idempotent

-- summary measures:
-    - for a given half-hour window, in a given region, with a known actual CI:
-        - the spread: variance (or mean deviation) about a central point (the actual value; not the mean), stdev, interquartile range -- of the ~96 forecasts.

-- make Github actions more efficient by reusing some steps
-- Could overwrite a single file per endpoint, and use a tool like [git-history](https://simonwillison.net/2021/Dec/7/git-history/) to retrieve past data.
-Keeping the files separate is a little more transparent, though, and a bit easier for now.